qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

 **Guidelines & heuristics for TDD**
-> Think about design in the test
+V Think about design in the test
-> Wishful thinking
+V Wishful thinking
 > Start with the expectation
-> 0, 1, N
 > Act stupid in implementation
 > Faking & Cheating
+> 0, 1, N
 - Triangulation
 - Make the change easy, then make the change (refactor after and before)